Solrys/Instacart-Analysis-by-Pandavas/README.md

 The dataset chosen for analysis comprises of about 3 million grocery orders placed by around 200,000 customers.
 The goal is to predict purchasing patterns among these customers as well as gain insight on customer segmentation.

+### Objective
+The dataset chosen for analysis comprises of about 3 million grocery orders placed by around 200,000 customers.
+The goal is to predict purchasing patterns among these customers as well as gain insight on customer segmentation.

 ### Market Basket Analysis:

 -	Introduce new products in the market similar to the top selling products